Aadhith567/Aadhith567/README.md

 ### 04 — College Examination Management System

-A system designed to streamline and manage examination-related processes for academic institutions.
+A system designed to streamline and manage overall processes for academic institutions.

 **Focus**